 There are many similarities between these two companies and their products, but there are also some key differences in design and functionality worth noting.
-This article is designed to be a quick explainer for both brands and contains our top product picks between LG and Samsung in key price bands.
+This article is designed to be a quick explainer for both brands and contains our top product picks between LG and Samsung washer and dryer models.

 Top 5 Factors to Consider Before Buying a Modern Washer and Dryer

 Whether you're buying your first washer or if it's time to upgrade, you need a machine that fits your specific needs.
-To help you shop with confidence and make a more informed decision, here are some of the essential factors to consider before selecting a washer and dryer bundle.
+To help you shop with confidence and make a more informed decision, here are some of the essential factors to consider before selecting washers and dryers.